White papers are a game-changer when it comes to building authority, credibility, and thought leadership.

 - Have a single goal: Are you creating a white paper to nurture existing leads, or do you want to generate new ones?
 Identify your goal from the get-go and avoid loading up your white paper with information meant for different audiences.

-- Conduct original research: White papers that only source data from third-party studies or reports lose a lot of their authoritativeness.
-If possible, create white papers using original data obtained from your own research.
+- Conduct original research: Papers that only source data from third-party studies or reports lose a lot of their authoritativeness.
+If possible, create them using original data obtained from your own research.

 - Mention real examples: Don’t reduce everything down to just numbers.
 Include actual names, cases, and — if possible — quotes to make your white paper more relatable and impactful.